ouya/docs/windows8.md

 2. Select the **Update and recovery** category.
 Select **Recovery**, and in the **Advanced startup** section select **Restart now**.

 3. Continue with step 3 above in the Windows 8 section.

+# Windows 8 and Great

+* Note: `Disable driver signature verification` will revert back to **enabled** after a reboot.
+So you may have to repeat the above process initially while installing the unsigned drivers.